LogitTrace: Detecting Benchmark Contamination via Layerwise Logit Trajectories: Methodology

-We train a lightweight 1D convolutional neural network with hidden dimension $d=128$ to classify whether a trajectory $X$ originates from a contaminated or clean sample.
+We train a lightweight 1D convolutional neural network with hidden dimension $d=128$ to classify whether a trajectory $X$ is labeled as contaminated or clean.
 The network consists of three convolutional layers with ReLU activation and a global average pooling layer.
 The classifier produces logits

-The training objective is the standard cross-entropy loss, where $y_{i,c}$ is the one-hot ground-truth label:
+The training objective is the standard cross-entropy loss, where $y_{i,c}$ denotes the one-hot operational label:

-Importantly, the discriminator addresses our central question: if contamination induces distinctive memorization footprints in activation trajectories, the classifier should be able to separate contaminated from clean samples based on these features.
+This detector tests whether the temporal structure of layerwise logit trajectories contains information that separates contaminated and clean examples beyond hand-crafted rules or single-layer statistics.